tacaswell/matplotlib/doc/devel/gitwash/development_workflow.rst

 #.
 If the branch is to be merged into a maintenance branch on the main
    repo, make sure the "base branch" indicates the maintenance branch and not master.
-Github can not automatically determine the branch to merge into.
+GitHub can not automatically determine the branch to merge into.

 Rebasing a Pull Request (PR)